 Royal Mail is the only postal operator in the UK required to publish quarterly Quality of Service reports, against delivery targets set and reviewed by the postal industry regulator Ofcom.

 Royal Mail has among the highest service standards in Europe.
 We have demanding quality of service standards that we must meet in order to deliver the Universal Service obligation of collecting and delivering mail six days a week at a uniform price across the UK.
 We are the only postal operator in the UK required to publish our performance against delivery targets every quarter.
-Our performance is independently measured by two market research agencies - Kantar TNS and Quotas.
+Our performance is independently measured by a market research agency, Kantar TNS.
 The measurement methodology employed and the results obtained are verified by auditors appointed by the regulator Ofcom.

 Two of our key targets are:

 - First Class mail – a minimum of 93 per cent delivered the next working day

 - Second Class mail – a minimum of 98.5 per cent delivered within three working days.